Mohanish7777777/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ```
 /*
 Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
-Developed by: Mohanish K
+Developed by: Anandhamoorthy.k
-RegisterNumber: 212222100028
+RegisterNumber:  212222100004
 Half adder program:
 module HalfAdder(A,B,sum,carry);
 input A,B;